What is our team working on right now?

 Applied Behavior Analysis (ABA) are an ideal setting to increase access to high-quality care for autistic toddlers given that over half of autistic children qualify for intensive ABA services prior to the age of three However, current ABA services have variable quality and have been criticized for their intensity and limitations in skill generalization.
 The goal of this project was to understand the difficulties incorporating high-quality naturalistic developmental behavioral intervention (NDBI) within community ABA settings.
 We partnered with 22 ABA frontline and supervising clinicians across several ABA organizations to learn about these challenges and are planning to use what we learned to develop strategies that make it easier for ABA providers to deliver high-quality NDBI.
 Status: Closed Team Members: Katherine Pickard, Nailah Islam, Naomi Green, Emma Chatson, Rachel Yosick, Jocelyn Kuhn

-Through this study, we aim to demonstrate the extent to which ASD evidence-based treatment effects vary by race and ethnicity, while also exploring other potential child and family participant-level variables (e.g., child gender) and trial-level variables (e.g., treatment dosage) that may also influence treatment effects.
+Through this study, we aim to demonstrate the extent to which ASD evidence-based treatment effects vary by child and family participant-level variables (e.g., child's sex) and trial-level variables (e.g., treatment dosage).
 This study is a secondary data analysis using de-identified participant-level data from prior, published autism treatment trials.
-We expect to build needed knowledge to support the use of ASD treatments that are efficacious for all children.
-Team Members: Jocelyn Kuhn, Cynthia Belfleur, Selena Valladares Ortiz
+We expect to build needed knowledge to support the use of effective ASD treatments for all children.
+Team Members: Jocelyn Kuhn, Cynthia Belfleur, Nina Menon

 Coaching Teachers to Support Student Engagement in Early Childhood Education